IrisRegion/Post-operative-recovery/README.md

 ## Datasets

 * The entire dataset, which includes the extracted neuronal traces of 3 mice, will be open-sourced after publication.
-The transgenic mice consisted of three types:Cx3Cr1-GFP mice (for microglia labeling) , Rasgrf2-2A-DCre/Ai148D mice (for neuronal labeling with GCaMP6f in layers 2/3) and Thy1-YFP mice (for neuronal morphology labeling)
+The transgenic mice consisted of three types: Cx3Cr1-GFP mice (for microglia labeling), Rasgrf2-2A-DCre/Ai148D mice (for neuronal labeling with GCaMP6f in layers 2/3) and Thy1-YFP mice (for neuronal morphology labeling).

 ## Usage